 Take these steps if you notice a strong smell on your pup’s paws:

 - First, always make sure your pet’s paws are kept clean.
 When bathing your dog, make sure to scrub in between each and every toe with warm sudsy water.
 Thoroughly dry in between each and every toe as well.

-- To cut down on the bacteria that causes this smell, keep the hair between the toes shortly groomed to lessen the surface area that the bacteria can linger on and to promote good air circulation.
+- To cut down on the bacteria that causes this smell, keep the hair between the toes trimmed to lessen the surface area that the bacteria can linger on, and to promote good air circulation.

 The following recipes and remedies will be helpful and should not be washed off after treatment:

 - Add 1–2 tablespoons of baking soda to one gallon of water to remove allergens that irritate the paws.
 Let your dog stand in the mixture for about two minutes or so.

 - OR, add 1 cup of Epsom salt to your dog’s bath and in just 10 minutes your pet’s natural pH balance will be back to normal.